 One of the most eye-popping events in cybersecurity this year has been the former head of security for Twitter, Peiter Zatko, releasing a whistleblower complaint about the social media giant, alleging all manner of shortcomings.
 Anyone responsible for cybersecurity audits should take note — in fact, take lots of notes.

-Zatko raised concerns such as poor access controls that left the company in violation of a consent decree with regulators; ill-defined roles and responsibilities for cybersecurity; an inability to segregate different types of data; and more.
+Zatko raised concerns such as poor access controls that left the company violating a consent decree with regulators, ill-defined roles and responsibilities, an inability to segregate different types of data, and more.
 His 84-page complaint makes for painful reading.

 One lesson, however, cuts across all of Zatko’s allegations.
-His complaint underlines the importance of effective cybersecurity audits — since they are critical tools to find weaknesses in your security program and assuring that those weaknesses get fixed.
+His complaint underlines the importance of effective cybersecurity audits, which are critical tools for finding weaknesses in your security program and assuring that those weaknesses get fixed.

 Those are questions any CISO should be able to answer, so let’s dive into them.

-Fundamentally, a cybersecurity audit validates whether your current policies, procedures, and controls actually work to address the cybersecurity threats your company faces.
+Fundamentally, a cybersecurity audit validates whether your current policies, procedures, and controls effectively address your company’s cybersecurity threats.

 Quite often, the answer is no, they don’t.
 That might be because your controls have a flaw in their design (say, failing to implement multi-factor authentication at some required point) or because your company faces some new risk that your controls were never intended to address in the first place.